Who is Eligible?

 - Legally adopted children, foster children or other children who depend on you for support are also eligible for benefits (with the age restrictions listed above), as long as you or your spouse is the legal guardian and you claim the child as a dependent on your federal tax return.

-For more information click on Dependent Children Verification Requirements
+For more information click on Dependent Children Eligibility Requirements

 How to Enroll